Joe Brewster: Career

-Brewster and his co-founder Michele Stephenson changed the company name to Rada Studio in 2016 to reflect the evolution, scope and growth of their work over the past 25 years.
-The filmmaker couple now produces, directs and develops content in the United States, Canada and Mexico that includes branded content, film documentary, branded content and immersive media.
+Brewster and Stephenson changed the company name to Rada Studio in 2016 to reflect the evolution, scope and growth of their work over the past 25 years.
+The filmmaker couple now produces, directs and develops content in the United States, Canada and Mexico that includes branded content, film documentary, and immersive media.
 The company has co-produced and directed three immersive works including The Changing Same VR, an immersive magical-realist time-travel experience through 400 years of African-American history.
 The Changing Same won a prize at the prestigious 2021 Tribeca Festival for Best Narrative experience.